German pilots' union calls Lufthansa strike for December 1 and 2

 The dispute, over proposed changes to an early retirement scheme for pilots that was developed decades ago, has resulted in repeated strikes this year, affecting thousands of passengers at Germany's largest airline.

-According to a list on the Lufthansa website, more than 1,000 flights have been cancelled, mostly on Monday and Tuesday, but a few also on Wednesday and Thursday.
+According to a list on the Lufthansa website, more than 1,000 flights have been canceled, mostly on Monday and Tuesday, but a few also on Wednesday and Thursday.

 Pilots flying for Lufthansa Cargo will also strike from 3 a.m. to 11.59 pm on Tuesday.
 Flights of budget arm Germanwings will not be affected.